tugascript/keyword-extraction-rs/README.md

 #### TF-IDF

-First, create a `TfIdfParams` enum which can be one of the following:
+Create a `TfIdfParams` enum which can be one of the following:

 1. Unprocessed Documents: `TfIdfParams::UnprocessedDocuments`;
 2. Processed Documents: `TfIdfParams::ProcessedDocuments`;